nethesis/fpp/README.md

   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client
+- `/deregister`: POST, deregister an iOS device.
+Both the device token and the topic must be a string of 64 hex characters.
+  If the tuple token/topic is valid, the tuple will be deleted from the database.
+  This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env vaa.
+  Parameters:
+  - `token`: Apple Device token
+  - `topic`: Unique topic to identify the mobile device.
+The topic is the sha256sum of the token received by the client
 - `/send`: POST, send a wake-up notification to a device
   Parameters:
   - `type`: Notification type, can be `apple` or `firebase`.
 If `type` is `apple`, the